t3kt/raytk/docs/_reference/operators/filter/index.md

     summary: Repeats an SDF radially around an axis, combining the resulting shapes.
     thumb: assets/images/reference/operators/filter/radialClone_thumb.png
   - name: radialSlice
+    summary: Takes a pie-shaped slice of an SDF around an axis, either removing it or everything except it.
     thumb: assets/images/reference/operators/filter/radialSlice_thumb.png
   - name: rangeTransform
     summary: Applies a transform based on a range of settings, mapped with either